Feast of the Black Nazarene: Traslación

 After a long hiatus, the Traslación resumed in 2024.
 A new design of the ándas, built by Sarao Motors, was unveiled for that year's procession, featuring the image enclosed in a thick tempered and laminated glass, onboard lights for illumination at night, a sound system, and a built-in CCTV camera.
 Organizers and authorities prohibited devotees from climbing the ándas, but many ignored, believing that climbing and touching the image would bring miracles.

 The ándas was redesigned in 2025 to include an exhaust fan for ventilation and reduced moisture, as well as an overhead glass panel.
 Tires used on forklifts were also adopted, in addition to steel tires, and improvements were made to make it lightweight.

+In 2026, the Misa Mayor at the Quirino Grandstand was presided over by Most Rev. Rufino Sescon Jr., fifth Bishop of Balanga in Bataan since March 1, 2025 and former Rector of Quiapo Church, in place of Cardinal Jose Advincula, Archbishop of Manila, who was in the Vatican for the Closing of the Holy Door of St. Peter’s Basilica on January 6 and the Extraordinary Consistory called by Pope Leo XIV on January 7–8.
+This year’s Misa Mayor marked a break from the tradition of the Archbishop of Manila presiding over the celebration.
+Instead, Advincula presided over one of the Novena Masses in preparation for the Feast.
+For that year, the andas was upgraded into a motorized one applying lessons from past editions, with a driver at the helm of the redesigned vehicle, which will still be human powered, and additional wheels, while additional ventilation measures were applied.